Tinker-Ware/wisdom/_pages/services/services.md

 title: TinkerWare Services
 ---

-We provide the tools to make software delivery more agile.
+TinkerWare provides the tools to make software delivery more agile.

-Technically, Tinkerware **automates the creation and management of standardized environments** to reduce the differences between them and make integrations smoother in your Software projects.
+Technically, TinkerWare **automates the creation and management of standardized environments** to reduce the differences between them and make integrations smoother in your Software projects.
 We provide a platform to manage projects and their servers configurations easily.